About Gallery 3

 This intimate space on our third floor allows a rotating roster of resident "curators" to mount small, informal, experimental shows.
 Proposals are invited annually for exhibition slots.Call for Art for 2019-2020 is now open!
 Contact Jess Muise in Visual Arts with inquiries and interest.

-Art Scramble - We are excited to host the West Concord Cultural District's collaborative art project, Art Scramble!
+Art Scramble - July - August 2019 - We were excited to host the West Concord Cultural District's collaborative art project, Art Scramble!
 Coordinated by The Village Art Room (formerly Art Gym), this 6' x 12' painting was made by more than 180 people, including some of our very own Studio Artists and staff!
-Learn more about the project here.

 The Annex Gallery - various exhibitions 2018 - 2019 Follow the link for details on student and faculty exhibitions hosted at our temporary space, The Umbrella Annex, while Gallery 3 was under construction.

 Umbrella Painting Student Art Show!
 May 1 - May 31, 2017 Oil paintings, woodblock prints and drawings done by students of Umbrella Studio Artist and Faculty Lois Andersen.

 32 American Still Lifes and a Figure Study - Kayo Burmon, October 1 - October 31, 2016 Art provides us with insight into history and culture.
 There is no doubt about that.
 American Artists have given us an understanding of our values, lifestyles, wealth and poverty, angst and joy.
 They have provided us with the opportunity to see the entire country, past and present, urban and rural.
 We experience the transitions in fashion, architecture and jobs.
 The list goes on.
 This exhibition is my way of representing a very important piece of contemporary American culture.